OoXingoO/DF-bank-challenge/my_README.md

 |             | accountHistory@Array[@string] | withdrawtMoney() |         |

 1. Test that amount withdrawn is correctly deducted from bankAccount balance.
+2. Test that if amount withdrawn is less than current balance, an error message will be returned.
 ---
 ```
 As a user,